sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 = 2.0.6 =

+* Added minimum and maximum feed date options to fix event display issues and boost performance.
 * Fixed a caching issue to increase performance.
-* Added options to adjust the time period for event retrieval.
+* Fixed bug where backslashes kept getting added to event titles that already contained single quotes when navigating through pages in widget.

 = 2.0.5.1 =